How To Pick The Best Colorado Rafting Company

 What type of equipment is provided?

 We’ve already touched on helmets; now you should be asking the rafting company what other equipment they provide and what you’ll have to supply yourself.
 At AVA Colorado Rafting, we provide paddles, life jackets, helmets, plus wetsuits and splash jackets are FREE of charge on all AVA-run trips.
 We don't believe you should have to pay extra to be warm and comfortable (which is also a matter of safety).
 All you’ll need to bring is breathable synthetic clothing and shoes that won’t fall off.
 You'll likely want sunscreen, sunglasses and a hat, too.

 How many people are in your group?

 When choosing a rafting company, it’s important to consider how many people you’re bringing with you.
 Most companies will have the equipment to accommodate large groups, but some are more accustomed to rafting with a lot of people.
 Colorado rafting is more than happy to accommodate large groups and can even offer discounted rates to parties of 10 or more!

 Does everyone want to go rafting?
 Do you want to try other activities?

 Often times we hear about rafters who come to Colorado only to discover the people they’re with don’t enjoy it.
 Don’t worry if you’re travelling with non-rafters; Colorado Rafting has loads of other fun activities fit for people of all ages.
 Unlike some other Colorado rafting companies, Colorado Rafting offers a zip line tour or rock climbing at our 44-acre Granite Outpost.
-We can also arrange horseback riding, fishing trips, ATV tours, hot air ballooning, hiking and more.
+We can also arrange horseback riding, fishing trips, hot air ballooning, hiking and more.